 Linode’s backups are stored in a way that is only directly readable by the Linode Backups service.
 A common question for the service is how you can download the content from your Linode Backups to another storage location, like your home computer.
 This can be accomplished in two phases:

-- Restore a backup to a new Linode in the same data center.
+- Restore a backup to a new or existing Linode.

 - Download either specific files or the entire disk image from that Linode, as needed.

 Several of the steps in this guide involve adding services to or removing services from a Linode account.
 Visit our guide on Users and Permissions for more information about restricted Linode users.

 Note that the cost of adding Backups service and adding a Linode to your account is billed, prorated per hour.
 If the backups service is only enabled for a few hours, you will only be charged for a few hours of the service.
 See the Backups pricing details for more information.
 Likewise, when you create a Linode, you will be billed per hour that the Linode exists, whether it is powered on or not.

 The steps in this guide have been designed to minimize the potential costs associated with this process.
 Additionally, keep the following in mind:

 - Removing a Linode from your account also cancels the associated Backup service for that Linode.

 - A Linode’s backups are deleted when a Linode is deleted.

 - If you choose to leave the Backups service enabled, or if you do not remove the additional Linode from your account, you will be automatically billed.
 If you only power the Linode off, you will still be billed for it.

 These steps are the minimum required for the scope of this guide.
 Visit our Backups guide for information about how to implement regular backups of your Linode.